-Look at SAT and ACT statistics:
+1. Look at SAT and ACT statistics.

-- The Average score was 1058
+- The Average score was 1050

-- Only 20% of students earned between a 1200-1400
+- Only 8% of students earned between 1400 to 1600

-- Only 7% of students earned a 1400-1600
+- Only 18% of students earned between 1200 to 1390

 The ACT is scored on a scale of 1 – 36.
-Last year, 1.9 million students took the official ACT.
-Out of those students:
+Last year, 1.3 million students took the official ACT.

-- The average score was 20.8
+- The average national score was 19.8

 - Only 1% of students earned a 35-36

 This gives you a rough idea of what is average, above average, and stellar for test-takers.
 However, this is just the beginning.